 The advisor will also guide you through the intense professional school application process and provide the required composite evaluation letter.

-- One year of biology with lab
+- Two semesters of biology with labs

-- One-two semesters of physics with lab
+- Two semesters of physics with labs

 Choosing a Major

 While some health profession graduate schools admit students before they complete an undergraduate degree, students are encouraged to declare a major as early as possible.
 The benefits are twofold:

 - An academic advisor can provide a wealth of information about the courses, extracurricular activities, research opportunities, and St. John Fisher College.

 - If you change your mind or find that you are not a strong candidate for the graduate program you planned for, having a major ensures that you will complete a four-year undergraduate degree in a timely fashion.

 Health professions schools accept students from any major program, as long as the students have completed the prerequisite courses.
 Majors with similar requirements to most pre-health programs include biology, chemistry, and biochemistry.